edamame-load-test/edamame-load-test.github.io/docs/docs.md

 [05:53:20:548] ✔ Deleted Edamame Cluster
 ```

-## GUI
+## React UI

 ### Establish Access

 import Placeholder from './assets/logo-light-green.png';

-If a user prefers to work in a graphical user interface (GUI) rather than a command line interface, they can initialize a GUI by executing the command `edamame dashboard --start` after they have successfully finished executing the command `edamame init`.
+If a user prefers to work in a web application user interface rather than a command line interface, they can initialize a React UI by executing the command `edamame dashboard --start` after they have successfully finished executing the command `edamame init`.
 This command will also configure secure local access to the Grafana dashboard.

 Terminal Output: